Check back after the new year for Sink Pause Buttons and UltraLight Household Irons.

 -------------------

 Edit Nov 26: I keep thinking about this idea: Here is an image of how this could be realistically implemented.
 Think how much lighter and cheaper you can make a bridge when you remove the entire weight of the road.
-Is this simpler and more elegant than digging a subway?-------------------
+Is this simpler and more elegant than digging a subway?

-Edit Dec 04: So I just read that San Francisco has a proposal in the works to extend their subway.
-There's a heated debate.
-It's a much needed addition, but it's $1.2 billion.
-Here is the proposed route.
 1.2 billion $?
 This idea is really starting to seem important now.
 Yesterday, I biked the route and thought about the logistics of building a system like this.
 Here's a sketch of a SkyRail station above the existing CalTrain station.

 I need to get a faster computer to render videos like this, but here is a really crappy version of the first part of the route.